Purigen Transforms Oncology Sample Preparation with Novel RNA Purification Kit for Challenging Clinical FFPE Specimens

 The Ionic FFPE to Pure RNA Kit utilizes the company’s core isotachophoresis (ITP) technology and runs on the Ionic Purification System, a compact benchtop instrument that enables the automated extraction of nucleic acids with increased yields and improved purity from a wide range of sample types.
 Biological samples are gently lysed and then loaded into the Ionic Fluidic Chip.
 The Ionic System then applies an electric field to the chip, and nucleic acids are isolated in their natural, native form using ITP technology.
 The nucleic acids are not denatured or dehydrated, or bound and stripped from fixed surfaces.
 The process minimizes fragmentation and eliminates any bead or buffer contamination.

-The Ionic FFPE to Pure RNA Kit consists of six chips and a reagent set with all necessary enzymes and buffers to perform RNA extraction from as many as 48 FFPE scrolls or slides in 60 minutes.
+The Ionic FFPE to Pure RNA Kit consists of six chips and a reagent set with all necessary enzymes and buffers to perform RNA extraction from 48 FFPE scrolls or slides.
 The kit is available now through Purigen’s direct sales channels.
 For more information, please visit: Get Pure RNA from FFPE.

 Cambridge Healthtech Institute Webinar

 Purigen will present data and showcase its new Ionic FFPE to Pure RNA Kit during an interactive webinar hosted by Cambridge Healthtech Institute.
 Scientists will discuss molecular analyses of RNA and DNA purified from FFPE using the Ionic Purification Instrument.

 Get More DNA, and now RNA, from FFPE Tissue with Half the Effort - Purigen Biosystems Ionic® Purification System.